Laurel and Hardy: Radio

-Laurel and Hardy made at least two audition recordings for radio, a half-hour NBC series, based on the skit, Driver’s License, and a 1944 NBC pilot for "The Laurel and Hardy Show," casting Stan and Ollie in different occupations each episode.
+Laurel and Hardy made at least two audition recordings for radio: a half-hour NBC series based on the skit Driver's License, and a 1944 NBC pilot for The Laurel and Hardy Show, casting Stan and Ollie in different occupations each episode.
 The surviving audition record, "Mr. Slater's Poultry Market," has Stan and Ollie as meat-market butchers mistaken for vicious gangsters.
-A third attempt was commissioned by BBC Radio in 1953: "Laurel and Hardy Go to the Moon," a series of science-fiction comedies.
+A third attempt was commissioned by BBC Radio in 1953: Laurel and Hardy Go to the Moon, a series of science-fiction comedies.
 A sample script was written by Tony Hawes and Denis Gifford, and the comedians staged a read-through, which was not recorded.
 The team was forced to withdraw due to Hardy's declining health, and the project was abandoned.

 Final years

 Following the making of Atoll K, Laurel and Hardy took some months off to deal with health issues.
 On their return to the European stage in 1952, they undertook a well-received series of public appearances, performing a short Laurel-written sketch, "A Spot of Trouble".
-The following year, Laurel wrote a routine entitled "Birds of a Feather".
+The following year, Laurel wrote a routine titled "Birds of a Feather".
 On September 9, 1953, their boat arrived in Cobh in Ireland.
 Laurel recounted their reception:

 On May 17, 1954, Laurel and Hardy made their last live stage performance in Plymouth, UK at the Palace Theatre.
 On December 1, 1954, they made their only American television appearance when they were surprised and interviewed by Ralph Edwards on his live NBC-TV program This Is Your Life.
 Lured to the Knickerbocker Hotel under the pretense of a business meeting with producer Bernard Delfont, the doors opened to their suite, #205, flooding the room with light and Edwards' voice.
 The telecast was preserved on a kinescope and later released on home video.
 Partly due to the broadcast's positive response, the team began renegotiating with Hal Roach Jr. for a series of color NBC Television specials, to be called Laurel and Hardy's Fabulous Fables.
 However, the plans had to be shelved as the aging comedians continued to suffer from declining health.
-In 1955, America's magazine TV Guide ran a color spread on the team with current photos.
+In 1955, TV Guide ran a color spread on the team with current photos.
 That year, they made their final public appearance together while taking part in This Is Music Hall, a BBC Television program about the Grand Order of Water Rats, a British variety organization.
 Laurel and Hardy provided a filmed insert where they reminisced about their friends in British variety.
 They made their final appearance on camera in 1956 in a private home movie, shot by a family friend at the Reseda, California home of Stan Laurel's daughter, Lois.
 The three-minute film has no audio.